 Monzo is a member of the Financial Services Compensation Scheme, which covers up to £85,000 per customer if it collapses.

-The company will also reimburse any fees incurred by customers who use rival banks while they wait for their money to be returned by Monzo after it goes bust — although this has never happened yet!
+The company will also reimburse any fees incurred by customers who use rival banks while they wait for Monzo’s money to be returned after it goes bust — although this has never happened yet!